Multicultural viewers are particularly passionate for TV content

 and have a deep connection to their favorite programs, characters and personalities.
 These bonds, in turn, foster high engagement and attentiveness within these audience segments.

-Decidedly Different Vs. Non-Hispanic White Viewers…
+Decidedly Different vs. Non-Hispanic White Viewers…

-In contrast, we also look at the relationship Multicultural viewers have with original YouTube content to see if it provokes the same level of “emotional stakes.”
-Not surprisingly, we learned that the culturally-relevant characters and complex storylines developed on TV inspire a much deeper engagement among Blacks and Hispanics than does YouTube.
+In contrast, we also look at the relationship multicultural viewers have with original YouTube content to see if it provokes the same level of “emotional stakes.”
+Not surprisingly, we learned that the culturally-relevant characters and complex storylines developed on TV inspire a much deeper engagement among Blacks and Hispanics than YouTube.

 To hear more about this topic and other trends impacting the industry, check out our VAB INSPIRE: Virtual Learning Series here.